nandan-byte/Multimodal-RAG-Pipeline/README.md

 Qdrant will be available at `http://localhost:6333`

+Note: If Docker is not connected or Qdrant is not running, the system will automatically switch to local mode and create a ./qdrant_local/ directory for storing embeddings locally — so the project will still run without Docker
 ### 3. Install Ollama Models

 Ensure Ollama is running, then pull the required models: